Skip to main content

 Evolving Long-Form

-• Layers: 8 in Independent mode
+• Layers: 8 in Complementary mode

-• Rhythm: Growth Series (Fibonacci variant)
+• Rhythm: Growth Series (Fibonacci seed pair) or Attack Groups

 • Perforation: Fibonacci at 25%